 The Barcelona Social Housing (HPO) Applicants Register is where people who want access to social housing in Barcelona have to register.
 The objectives are to:

 - Make adjudication and transmission procedures for social housing easier and quicker.

 - Provide information about the real demand for social housing in Barcelona.

 The register, provided for in the Right to Housing Act and developed by the Barcelona Housing Consortium, is of a permanent nature, so that everyone has the means of making a registration application.
-However, the registration is valid for three years, starting from the administrative acceptance of the registration application.
+However, the registration is valid for one year, starting from the administrative acceptance of the registration application.

 What do you need to know before you register in the Applicants Register?

 These dropdown menus show the general requirements and their relevant specifications.
 Also the various application and processing procedures.
 You can register at any time.